-South Carolina Divorce Laws
+South Carolina Divorce Laws: At a Glance

 If you're ready to divorce in South Carolina, the following table describes the most important divorce laws that you need to know.

-|Grounds for Divorce||The five grounds or reasons in South Carolina are:
+|The primary ground for divorce modernly is “no-fault."
+The five grounds or reasons (fault or no-fault) in South Carolina are:

 Research the Law